Program: Administration of Justice

 Certificate of Completion (COMP), Security Guard Training

-The Administration of Justice program and Long Beach City College offers a vast array of courses designed to provide students with the requirements to complete their degree and certificate programs.
+The Administration of Justice program and Long Beach City College offer a vast array of courses designed to provide students with the requirements to complete their degree and certificate programs.
 These courses will transfer to the University of California and California State University systems as well as other private/public universities and colleges.
 Courses are offered in the Fall and Spring semesters, with some courses being offered during the Winter and Summer intersessions.
 (A 2-year plan is in development)

 View courses offered in different semesters to assist in academic planning.